MichiKal/healthcare-resilience/README.md

 The ```Figures``` folder does not contain Figure 1 since it was created using screenshots of a visualisation webpage of an accompanying project.

 ## Requirements
-To run the script you will need Python and Jupyter Notebooks.
+To download and install the libraries necessary to run the code in this repository, run

+`pip install -r requirements.txt`